Frequently Asked Questions

 How long does therapy take?

 When a fixed number of sessions has been agreed, this is known in advance, and the work is carefully focused to achieve the best outcomes in the time available.
 Short-term work could be anything from just a couple of sessions to six, twelve, sixteen or more sessions.
 Six months would still be considered short-term.
 In open-ended psychotherapy, however, how long the work may last depends on many things and is an almost impossible question to answer.
 Therapy is a process, a journey if you will, that happens in its own way and in its own time.
 It is rarely linear but often spirals around, revisiting different aspects of our life, but each time with greater insight and forward movement.
-This spiralling is important, because everything is connected to everything else.
-The journey may plateau at times when rest and integration work come to the fore, or when gathering momentum for the next surge forward can feel like a period of stuckness.

 When the therapist and/or the client feels the work is drawing to an end, this is discussed in sessions and an ending date agreed so it can be worked towards in an orderly way.
 Planning the ending of therapy is important because it is not only the work that is ending but also the therapeutic relationship.
-Although the client may continue their journey long after therapy finishes, the journey that’s been shared also draws to a close.
+Although the client may continue their journey long after therapy finishes, the journey that’s been shared also is also drawing to a close.